Kadooorie/zimska_zadaca/learn_metal/README.md

 ## Highlights

-* Odin native drop interface as an alternative to the Metal in
+* Odin native drop interface as an alternative to the Metal in Objective-C or Swift
+* Dir